AlexMihai1804/AutoWatering/docs/TROUBLESHOOTING.md

 If you continue to experience issues:

 1. **Check Documentation**:
-   - Review the [Bluetooth API Documentation](BLUETOOTH.md) for interface issues
+   - Review the [BLE Documentation](ble/README.md) for interface issues
    - Check the [Hardware Guide](HARDWARE.md) for wiring problems
    - Consult the [Software Guide](SOFTWARE.md) for configuration questions